dpurgin/harbour-callrecorder/README.md

 None.
 Should be treated more as a feature.
 The 500ms switch time may change to lower values in future based on user experience.

+###The other party is not recorded if the call is on headphones or bluetooth

+Unfortunately this feature is still lacking in the underlying PulseAudio module.

+**Workaround**

+None.
+Do not reroute calls except to loudspeaker, if possible.

 ##Troubleshooting

 ### The calls are not recorded